Our Review Process

 A physician can help you achieve normal blood sugar levels with diet, exercise, and medication.
 You can also ask your doctor about steps you need to take if your blood glucose level is too high or low.
 Ask the physician about possible side effects of common type 2 diabetes medications.

 Diabetes drugs for type 1 diabetes and type 2 diabetes can effectively maintain normal blood glucose levels.
 Use these as per the doctor’s recommendation with changes in diet for their maximum effectiveness.
 Insulin plays a vital role in the treatment of type 1 diabetes.
 It may be necessary for type 2 diabetes treatment at some stage.
 Adequate physical activity and cessation of smoking help in diabetes management with common diabetes type 2 medications.
+Also know about ayurvedic medicine for diabetes.

 What are the Top 10 Diabetes Medications?